FernandoHugo399/API-TypeScript-With-Eslint/README.md

 # API TypeScript

 ## :mag: About:
-Structure of a typescript api
+Structure of a typescript api, Already configured with eslint
 <br>